tagyoureit/homebridge-luxor/README.md

-# homebridge-luxor
+# homebridge-luxor 2.0

 This is a PLATFORM module for the [HomeBridge Platform](https://github.com/nfarina/homebridge) to control [FX Luminaire](http://www.FXL.com).
-Huge props to [David Parry](https://github.com/devbobo) for converting this from an accessory to a platform in the blink of an eye!

 This plug-in enables power and brightness controls for [FX Luminaire Luxor ZD](http://www.fxl.com/product/power-and-control/luxor-zd) light groups.

 # Installation

-1. Install homebridge using: npm install -g homebridge [Full directions at HomeBridge page](https://github.com/nfarina/homebridge)
+1. Install homebridge using: `npm install -g homebridge` [Full directions at HomeBridge page](https://github.com/nfarina/homebridge)
-2. Install this plugin using: npm install -g homebridge-luxor
+1. Install this plugin using: `npm install -g homebridge-luxor`
-3. Update your configuration file.
+1. Update your configuration file.
 See sample-config.json in this repository for a sample.

+# Specific ZDC controller with ZDC lights notes
+1. This app will designate a specific Luxor color palette for each group.
+The formula is (250-[group number]+1).
+Group 1 will user C250, Group 2 will use C249, etc.  Homekit will then assign any colors to this new group.
+This allows you to keep your existing color palettes in case you want to change the lights from the Luxor app.
+1. The first time you load this module it will copy the current color palette values (hue and saturation) to the aforementioned new groups.
+1. This module will poll the Luxor controller every 30 seconds for color (see note below in known issues on brightness/on/off).
+If the color is changed in the Luxor app or controller, it will NOT be indicated here.
+However, we will accurately display brightness/on/off.
+1. If you change any of brightness/color/on/off through HomeKit, all values will be updated in this module.

 # Known Issues
-1. Plug-in is written only for the ZD controller (Zoning, Diming).
-It may work with the ZDC (Zoning, Dimming, and Color) but I have not tested it (the color selection is not currently coded).
-(See #1 in enhancements.)
-2. FIXED ~~When using the app, Program A changes the on/off or brightness, Program B will need to refresh twice to see the changes take effect.
-This is because the getBrightness and getPowerOn functions return their values before the http post returns with its data.~~
-3. Refactor code.
+1. This module will poll the Luxor controller every 30 seconds for updates to brightness/on/off.
+This may appear to have a small delay when reporting a status that is changed outside of HomeKit.

 # Future enhancements (in no particular order)
-1. Add ZDC configurations/code (if there is a demand)
-2. FIXED ~~Figure out the differences between the name, servicename, accessoryname, etc to enable proper HomeKit configuration and unique UUID~~
-3. FIXED ~~Add manufacturer and model (at the service level?) for various apps' aesthetics.~~ (Well, manufacturer is added anyway.)
-4. FIXED ~~Module should be able to dynamically retrieve groupname and groupnumber (as this is exposed via an API) but for now it is in the configuration file.~~
-5. FIXED ~~This module should really be converted to a platform.
-Effect will be that one controller can be defined in the configuration file and all the lights will be automatically added.~~
-6?.
-Luxor controllers have Themes (preset configurations for groups of lights) but not sure if these should be included as they could duplicate the Zones functionality in HomeKit.
-Possibly Zones could be configured programatically but I haven't looked into that.
-7. There is no push notification (eg if I turn on the light manually at the controller, or via the native app, HomeKit won't get notified).
-Should I implement a timer to periodically check the state of the lights and update HomeKit?
+1. Any requests?

 # Credit

 1. I knew that the FX controller had a minimal web interface, and discovered a couple of the API calls, but then found a full(?) list and implementation of the code in a Go library written by [Scott Lamb](https://github.com/scottlamb/luxor).
 2. I used the original WeMo code from [rudders](https://github.com/rudders/homebridge-wemo) as a template and hacked away at it until I got to this point.
 3. Of course, to [nfarina](https://github.com/nfarina/homebridge) for the HomeBridge and, in turn, [KhaosT](http://twitter.com/khaost) for the original [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) project.
-4. [David Parry](https://github.com/devbobo) for helping convert this to a platform module.
+4. [David Parry](https://github.com/devbobo) for helping convert v1.0 to a platform module.
+5. The Luxor team at Hunter for providing support and test materials.